MyParcelCOM/docs/content/api/resources/hooks/action.md

 ```

 Furthermore, it is also possible to add a secret to the hook action in order to perform validation that the requests come from a trusted sender.
-The `secret` string will than be send with every POST request as `X-MYPARCELCOM-SIGNATURE` header.
+The `secret` string will be used to sign every POST request from MyParcel.com's side and pass the signature in the `X-MYPARCELCOM-SIGNATURE` header.
 ```json
 {
   "action_type": "send-resource",